koii-network/docs/develop/settlement-layer/creating-tokens-on-k2.md

+---
+title: Creating Tokens on K2
+description: The Solana Program Library (SPL) is a collection of on-chain programs targeting the Sealevel parallel runtime.
+image: static/img/thumbnail.png
+sidebar_label: Creating Tokens on K2
+---

 # Creating Tokens on K2

 The [Solana Program Library](https://spl.solana.com/) (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
 One of the SPL programs is the [Solana Token Program](https://spl.solana.com/token) which defines a common implementation for Fungible and Non-Fungible tokens.
 Using the Solana Token Program simplifies token management.

 To interact with a Solana node inside a JavaScript application, use the [Solana-web3.js](https://github.com/solana-labs/solana-web3.js) library, which gives a convenient interface for the RPC methods.
 Full documentation of the library can be found [here](https://solana-labs.github.io/solana-web3.js/).

-Since K2 is a separate network from the core Solana system, it's necessary to use Koii's custom library, [Koii-Web3.js](https://www.npmjs.com/package/@\_koi/web3.js).
+Since K2 is a separate network from the core Solana system, it's necessary to use Koii's custom library, [Koii-Web3.js](https://www.npmjs.com/package/@_koi/web3.js).

 ## Installation